 Who can prescribe the new treatments?

 Your specialist can prescribe the new treatments.
-Your GP may also prescribe the new treatments, provided they are experienced in the treatment of chronic hepatitis C or do it in consultation with a specialist experienced in the treatment of chronic hepatitis C. More information.
+Your GP or a Nurse Practitioner may also prescribe the new treatments, provided they are experienced in the treatment of chronic hepatitis C or do it in consultation with a specialist experienced in the treatment of chronic hepatitis C. More information.

 Who can dispense the new drugs?